Optimizing ArgoCD performance in HA configurations

 - When the resource usage of an application changes dynamically

-Sharding is configured in three places:
+Sharding configuration is done in the following three places:

 ARGOCD_CONTROLLER_REPLICAS